Effect of PRP Injection on Voice Recovery After Benign Vocal Fold Surgery

 Does PRP injection reduce vocal fatigue and improve patients' voice-related quality of life?

-Researchers will compare 32 patients receiving PRP injections after surgery to 32 patients undergoing conventional surgery without PRP to see if PRP enhances recovery and voice function.
+Researchers will compare 32 patients receiving PRP injections after surgical removal of lesions (intraoperative injection) to 32 patients undergoing conventional surgery without PRP to see if PRP enhances recovery and voice function.

 Participants will: